Welcome to Radio Free Flint Podcast

 Harrowing Rescue of Orphan Babies, a Plane Crash and a Flint Hero, Ph…

+Send us a text Sgt.
+Phillip R. Wise, a Flint, Michigan native, has been on a decades-long quest to find the answers about the crash of a C 5-A transport plane in which he was a crew member trying to save orphan Vietnamese-American babies.
 Sgt.
-Phillip R. Wise, a Flint, Michigan native, has been on a decades-long quest to find the answers about the crash of a C 5-A transport plane in which he was a crew member trying to save orphan Vietnamese-American babies. …
+Wise has an eternal bond with the surviving children, n…

 Sept.
 27, 2020